lijopjames/learn-react/README.md

 ## About this Project

-This is a React Web App created as part of my React learning journey.
+This basic React Web App was created as part of my React learning journey.

 ## Screenshots